-- Apply knowledge and understandings of effective English and literacy pedagogies by maintaining a journal.
+- Generate knowledge and understandings of effective English and literacy pedagogies by maintaining a journal.

-- Demonstrate understanding of recent theory and practices related to the evidence-based importance of Years K-2 learning to read and write.
+- Explain understandings of recent theories and practices related to the evidence-based importance of Years K-2 learning to read and write.

-- With reference to the ACARA English curriculum or the NESA English K-10 syllabus, demonstrate insight into the theory and practices of teaching reading and writing.
+- Construct reading and writing learning experiences, guided by the ACARA English curriculum or the NESA English K-10 syllabus, that demonstrates insight into the theory and practices of teaching reading and writing.

 - Critically examine the history of the teaching of reading and how written language works and children learn to be literate.

-- Identify the knowledge and skills in the NESA English syllabus for the acquisition of reading and writing ability.
+- Evaluate the knowledge and skills in the NESA English syllabus for the acquisition of reading and writing ability.

-- Identify the means for ongoing teacher professional learning to improve practice in the teaching of reading and writing.
+- Consider the means for ongoing teacher professional learning to improve practice in the teaching of reading and writing.